Changing Domain Name Servers (DNS) and Host Names on an SL1 Appliance

 Changing Name Servers on an SL1 Appliance

 SL1 appliances include a local Domain Name Server (DNS) cache to improve performance.
-You can use the /etc/dnsmasq-resolv.conf file to change the DNS server information.
+You can use the /etc/dnsmasq-resolv.conf file to change the DNS server information for the following SL1 appliance types:

 You do not need to edit the /etc/resolv.conf file, which should have a single entry of nameserver 127.0.0.1.

-To update the name servers on an SL1 appliance:
+To update the name servers on most SL1 appliance types:

 1. Edit the /etc/dnsmasq-resolv.conf file by entering the following command: